Richard Francis Sullivan

-Richard Francis Sullivan (born July 14, 1937) is an American physician-scientist and athlete.
+Richard Francis Sullivan (July 14, 1937 - August 3, 2024) was an American physician-scientist and athlete.
 Sullivan is one of the original founders of the Massachusetts Chapter of the National Wrestling Hall of Fame.

 Early life and education

 Sullivan was born on July 14, 1937, in Jamaica Plain, Boston, Massachusetts.
 He received his B.S. and Ph.D. degrees from Harvard University and his M.D. degree from Tufts University School of Medicine.
 His doctoral research under the mentorship of Nobel laureate Robert Burns Woodward involved the synthesis of the antibiotic tetracycline.

 Civil Rights Work

 In 1974 after his applications to medical school were rejected on the basis of age, he filed a complaint with the Massachusetts Commission Against Discrimination against Tufts University School of Medicine citing a 1972 state law that forbid discrimination against a person on the basis of age for admission to a program leading to a degree beyond a bachelor's.
 In 1975 the commission found in Sullivan's favor and he was admitted at age 37 to Tufts University School of Medicine under court order, the first in history for reasons other than race.